Symbol1/Symbol1.github.io/tofo/README.md

 * The recipes are arranged according to their positions in the E-menu.
 * All recipes are buffed by the maximum amount of productivity modules if allowed, or speed modules otherwise.
-* Almost recipes are buffed by 8 beacons (exceptions are certain oil products);
+* Almost all recipes are buffed by 8 beacons (exceptions are certain oil products);
   note that for 3x3 machines, 8-beacon designs are more space-efficient than 12-beacon designs.
 * The requester chests are set to request the correct ratio of materials so that the machines can continue working for the longest possible time if the logistic network is busy.